Bukit Nanas station: Location

 Due to its location, the station is typically busy during rush hours as well as public holidays, weekends and school holidays when patrons use the monorail to reach the Kuala Lumpur Tower.
 The station is also situated close to several commercial establishments down the roads.

 Connecting station

-The Bukit Nanas station is located 300m from the Kelana Jaya Line's Dang Wangi station via foot along Ampang Road; both stations are described by local rapid transit maps as connecting stations between both train services.
+The Bukit Nanas station is located 300m from the Kelana Jaya line's Dang Wangi station via foot along Ampang Road; both stations are described by local rapid transit maps as connecting stations between both train services.

 The connecting stations are not the interchange station or out of station interchange station.
 Commuter will be charged 2 single way journey fare instead of integrated fare whenever using these connecting stations.

 However, you will have to exit the station, walk about 2 minutes to the other station's entrance, and buy a new ticket to change lines at this interchange.
-Because of this, covered walkways were erected along the road, as shelter and as a guide to either stations.
+Because of this, covered walkways were erected along the road, as a guide to either stations.